EquinoxOpenLibraryInitiative/evg-api-explorer/README.md

 The API explorer can then be found under `https//HOST/api-explorer/`.

-If you need to run this app on a host different from your Evergreen server, at present some CORS headers need to be set on the Evergreen:
+If you need to run this app on a host different from your Evergreen server, at present some CORS headers need to be set on the Evergreen end:

 ```conf
 <IfModule mod_headers.c>